Frame-Voyager: Learning to Query Frames for Video Large Language Models: Experiments

 \textbf{Research Question (RQ) 1: How does \name compare to other frame extraction methods?}

-To evaluate the effectiveness of \name on Video-LLMs, we conduct experiments with several baseline methods, all utilizing the same VILA-8B backbone, and the same number of frames for a fair comparison.
-We test rule-based shot boundary detection (SBD) methods, including Histogram~\citep{sheena2015key}, Edges Change Ratio~\citep{nasreen2013key}, and Motion~\citep{wolf1996key}, which select frames based on significant transitions in texture, structure, and motion.
+To evaluate the effectiveness of \name on Video-LLMs, we conduct experiments with several baseline methods, all utilizing the same VILA-8B backbone and the same number of frames for a fair comparison.
+We test rule-based shot boundary detection (SBD) methods, including Histogram~\citep{sheena2015key}, Edges Change Ratio~\citep{nasreen2013key}, Motion~\citep{wolf1996key}, and MDF~\citep{han2024self}, which select frames based on significant transitions in texture, structure, motion and inherent similarity.
 Frames with the most substantial changes are chosen as extracted frames.
 We also include Katna\footnote{\url{https://github.com/keplerlab/katna}}, a cluster-based method that extracts histograms from all frames and uses K-means clustering to select most representative frames near cluster centers.
-In addition, two frame-text matching methods~\citep{liang2024keyvideollm,wang2024weakly}, VILA-Embedding and CLIP~\citep{radford2021learning}, are employed to retrieve frames by calculating cosine similarity between query inputs and individual frames, leveraging embedding layers from VILA's LLM and CLIP.
+In addition, six frame-text matching methods~\citep{liang2024keyvideollm,wang2024weakly}, including VILA-Embedding, CLIP~\citep{radford2021learning}, SigLIP~\citep{zhai2023sigmoid}, InternViT-6B~\citep{chen2024internvl}, TempGQA~\citep{xiao2024can} and SeViLA~\citep{yu2024self}, are employed to retrieve frames by calculating cosine similarity between query inputs and individual frames.
 Implementation details are presented in Appendix~\ref{appendix:rq1}.

 Table~\ref{table:key_frame_method} presents the comparison results on Video-MME (without subtitles).
 Rule-based methods perform worse than uniform frame sampling, likely due to inherent biases in these techniques.
 For instance, optical flow methods prioritize motion-heavy frames, while RGB histogram methods emphasize texture changes.
 These approaches overlook the input \emph{query} and thus often fail to answer the \emph{query}.
 Furthermore, although VILA Embedding and CLIP outperform uniform sampling, they still fall short compared to \name.
 Their frame-by-frame extraction approach lacks a holistic understanding of the video, making them struggle with complex tasks requiring temporal reasoning and comprehensive video comprehension.
 Overall, the proposed \name outperforms all the baselines, demonstrating superiority for frame subset selection and efficient video understanding.